Trustee – Honary Secretary of trustees and Chair of The UNO Project

 Ray has recently retired after nearly 20 years working in Ceredigion.
 Her last post was as Coordinator for Families First formerly Cymorth.
 These are programmes to support disadvantaged children and families funded by the Welsh Government.
 She has worked with DASH Ceredigion through most of that time ensuring some of their work was funded from the programme she planned and managed.
 She was concerned to ensure that families where there is a disabled child was no less disadvantaged than others.
 As such is happy to support the continuing work of DASH Ceredigion.

 Ann became involved with DASH Ceredigion when she and her family moved to Aberystwyth 20 years ago, first as a committee member then as Vice-Chair, Chair and Trustee.
 Her daughter, who has Down’s Syndrome, attended the schemes with her brothers and when they were older, all of them helped out as volunteers.
 As a retired teacher, Ann has always been interested in the education of young people with disabilities and represented parents in lobbying the Education Dept on many occasions for improved services.
-As Chairperson, she encourages the development of new initiatives, oversees the smooth running of DASH and the maintenance of the highest standards of safety and care.

 Non, a retired librarian, lives near Aberystwyth.
 She became involved with DASH Ceredigion when her son, who has severe learning difficulties and autism, was very young.
 He is now an adult, but although her family no longer uses DASH Ceredigion services, Non is still an active supporter of the work of DASH Ceredigion.
 Non is one of two Trustees designated named responsible person for the DASH Away Weekends scheme.
 She also represents the Ceredigion Forum for Parents and Carers on the County’s Multi Agency Strategy Group and is a Trustee of the All Wales Forum for Parents and Carers.
 She was also for some years officer of the local branch of the National Autistic Society.